 Shue, daughter of Greg and Kim Shue and a member of Girl Scout Troop 40177, created a library system and reading games for the children living at Partnership Village.
 Most of the children at this facility have not had much exposure to books and learning resources so she wanted to help inspire them to enjoy reading.
 She collected and organized books into a system that allows children to pick materials based on their reading abilities.
 She also designed a series of games that incorporates common sight words so the children can practice their skills while having fun.

 The Gold Award represents the highest achievement in Girl Scouting, recognizing girls in grades 9 through 12 who demonstrate extraordinary leadership through sustainable and measurable Take Action projects.
 Each girl must dedicate a minimum of 80 hours to planning and carrying out her project, which must benefit the community and have long lasting impact.

 “Earning the Girl Scout Gold Award designation is truly a remarkable achievement.
-It is the culmination of so many things- from a girl’s self-discipline and leadership abilities to time management and the creativity, initiative and mastery of skills it takes to complete these kind of projects,” said Lane Cook, chief executive officer of Girl Scouts Carolinas Peaks to Piedmont.
+It is the culmination of so many things- from a girl’s self-discipline and leadership abilities to time management and the creativity, initiative and mastery of skills it takes to complete these kind of projects,” said Gayle Rose, chief operating officer of Girl Scouts Carolinas Peaks to Piedmont.
 “Every girl who earns this prestigious award is making a difference not only in her community, but her own life as well.
 The skills gained through the Gold Award process are ones that will be used often in her future endeavors.”

 Started in 1916 as the Golden Eaglet, thousands of Girl Scouts earn the Girl Scout Gold Award each year.
 Earning the Gold Award opens doors to scholarships, preferred admission tracks for college, and amazing career opportunities—as well.